-In 1753, Greenwich promoted a parlimentary Local Act (26 Geo.2 c.101) to place administration of poor relief into the hands of a Board of Guardians elected from the local ratepayers.
+In 1753, Greenwich promoted a Local Act (26 George II, c.100) to place administration of poor relief into the hands of a Board of Guardians.

-The 1723 workhouse proved inadequate for the demands placed on it and in 1765 the Greenwich Guardians began renting land off Maidenstone Hill occupied by a building known as the Pest House.
+The 1724 workhouse proved inadequate for the demands placed on it and in 1765 the Greenwich Guardians began renting land off Maidenstone Hill occupied by a building known as the Pest House.
 The site was subsequently purchased from the Crown and a new workhouse erected.
 A parliamentary report of 1776 records a brick-built workhouse in operation at East Greenwich for up to 350 inmates.
-(The parish of Greenwich is sometimes referred to as "East Greenwich" in some old documents, to distinguish it from neighbouring West Greenwich — more usually known as Deptford.)
-The workhouse inmates were employed in spinning mop-yarn.
-The staff included a mistress (salary $25 5s. per annum), a superintendant of spinning yarn (£8 8s.), his assistant who also read prayers (£8 8s.), a superintendant of spinning jersey (£7), her assistant (10s.), a beadle (£25), and a collectors (£38 on average).
+(The parish of Greenwich is sometimes referred to as "East Greenwich" in old documents, to distinguish it from neighbouring West Greenwich — more usually known as Deptford.)
+The workhouse inmates were employed in spinning mop-yarn and jersey.
+The staff included a mistress (salary £25 5s. per annum), a superintendant of spinning yarn (£8 8s.), his assistant who also read prayers (£8 8s.), a superintendant of spinning jersey (£7), her assistant (10s.), a beadle (£25), and a collectors (£38 on average).

 The Woolwich Road Workhouse and Vanburgh Hill Infirmary

 The new union workhouse was erected in 1839-40 junction of Woolwich Road and Vanbrugh Hill.
 The architect, RP Browne, later described his design as as 'plain but cheerful and almslike'.